cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 - In the library manager, also search for and install the FastLED library by Daniel Garcia.
 - Once these libraries are installed, select the board manager dropdown at the top of the application, and select the ESP32-WROOM-DA Module board on the COM port you plugged it into.
 If you are unsure which COM port you're plugged into, click on the dropdown, unplug and replug your device to see which port disappears then reappears.
 That'll be the one.
 - Replace all of the code in the Arudino IDE editor with the code in <b>esp32-led-rock-wall.ino</b> from this repo.
-- Look for lines 22 and 23, and replace the placeholder vlues with your WiFi network name and password.
+- Look for the WiFi credential placeholders, and replace them with your WiFi network name and password.
 They should be strings (in quotes).
 - In the top right of the application, click on the Serial Monitor button to open it.
 - To the far right of the serial monitor, change the baud rate to 115200 to match the serial baud rate of the application.
 - Click the upload button to upload the code to the ESP32.
 If you get any errors, follow the instructions.
 If you can't figure it out, feel free to reach out to me via the contact email at the bottom of this README, and I will try my best to assist you.